Is Online MBA Worth It? In a Word, Yes.

 • If you’re a parent, how will you juggle soccer practice, piano lessons, and the myriad other responsibilities on your plate with being a student again?

-Today, an online MBA is a well-respected degree that can offer students great flexibility to manage their busy lives, while allowing them to gain the broad-based skills required to advance their careers.
+Simply put, an online MBA is a well-respected degree that can offer students great flexibility to manage their busy lives, while allowing them to gain the broad-based skills required to advance their careers.

 That’s the short answer, but now let’s dig further.
-After all, that question—is online MBA worth it—can feel like a complicated one.
+After all, that question—is an online MBA worth it—can feel like a complicated one.
 Here are some of the issues worth pondering as you consider pursuing a part-time, online MBA:

 • What’s the difference between a full time MBA vs. part time MBA?